Home Surveys

 'HomeBuyer Report'

 For a more detailed and reliable assessment, the RICS Level 2 Home Survey remains a preferred choice among homebuyers.
-This mid-level survey is specifically designed for conventional properties that appear serviceable with common property defects.
+This mid-level report is specifically designed for conventional properties that appear serviceable with typical age-related property defects.

 Energy Efficiency